JimKnopfIoT/Triangular-bracket/README.md

-# Triangular-bracket
+# Wedges
-3D printable triangular brackets.
-Different forms.
-Created with Rhino 6.
+3D printable wedges, ceated with Rhino 6.

-#### 3D triangular-bracket
+#### 3D wedges
 The wedges can be used to mount something on a wall or in the corner between wall and ceiling.
 This is very practical if you have little space in the basement.
+There are different types of wedges.

 Requirements:
 * 3D printer